publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–6.md

             (H) contain such other terms, conditions, and restrictions as the Secretary may prescribe.

-        (3) The provisions of subsection (c) of this section shall apply to loans insured under this subsection.
+        (3) The provisions of subsection (c) shall apply to loans insured under this subsection.

         (4) The Secretary shall provide that any person obligated on the note for any loan insured under this section be regulated or restricted, until the termination of all obligations of the Secretary under the insurance, by the Secretary as to rents or sales, charges, capital structure, rate of return, and methods of operations of the multifamily project to such an extent and in such manner as to provide reasonable rentals to tenants and a reasonable return on the investment.